 The English version also "corrects" lower case i to upper case I.

 If you are British/Irish/Australian/etc, you would be familiar with the infuriating experience of getting perfectly legitimate words like realise and centre "corrected".

 Any internet search engine that tries to predict what you're going to type before you type it by offering up a list of suggestions, especially if that list covers up or moves the "search" button so that you try to click on "search" and end up hitting the suggestion instead, as seen here◊.
 Especially when you copy something, paste it into the search engine, and go to click "search."

-Google is always VERY helpful, as seen here◊.
+Google can be a pain sometimes, as seen here◊.
 You type something in, and it searches for something else under the assumption that you're too stupid to type in what you want.

-Which became especially stupid when searching for The iDOLM@STER when it would replace the a with @ and then FAIL TO FIND ANYTHING because it couldn't recognize the @ symbol.
+Which became especially stupid when searching for The Idolmaster, when it would replace the a with @ and then FAIL TO FIND ANYTHING because it couldn't recognize the @ symbol.

 Yahoo Answers seems to panic if one uses proper punctuation, as seen here◊.